wuyilingwei/edgesonic/docs/DEPLOY_BY_AGENT.md

 > This is the **agent-run, local `wrangler`** deployment path.
 It downloads a precompiled package
 > from GitHub Releases so you never need to run `npm ci` / `npm run build:web` yourself.
 If you
 > want the alternative human/CI-driven path instead, see [`DEPLOYMENT.md`](DEPLOYMENT.md).
+>
+> This document itself is written in English, but every step where you talk to the operator —
+> clarifying questions in step 2, the completion report in step 5, any error you surface — should
+> be in whatever language the operator has been using in your conversation.
+Don't default to
+> English just because this file is in English.

 ## 0. What you'll produce